unicef/iogt/_pages/cms-manual/comments/moderation-tips.md

 - Edit - Edit information and metadata about the comment
 - Delete - Permanently remove the comment from the site.
 It will no longer be visible on either the front-end or on Wagtail
-- Hide/Show - Hide or show the comment from the front-end.
+- Hide/Show - Appears to delete/undelete comments from the frontend.
+If hidden, other users will see "This comment has been deleted as it did not follow the site rules" or a similar message.
 It will still be visble on Wagtail
-- Publish/Unpublish - Hide or show the comment from the front-end.
+- Publish/Unpublish - Make the comment fully visible/unvisible.
+If unpublished, there will be no indication that the comment ever existed on the frontend.
 It will still be visble on Wagtail.
 - Reply - Add a reply to the comment.
 See the section on replying for more information
 - Clear Flags - remove all content flags from the comment _(Visible only if the comment was flagged)_